 As stone build up is caused by urine which is too concentrated it is important to try and get more fluids into your cat, to reduce the concentration of the urine.
 It is also beneficial to aim for a pH below 6.5. pH in a cat's urine usually ranges from 5.5 to 8.0, but diets which result in < 6.5 decrease the chances of struvite crystals forming.

 - Diet: Moisten dry food or change to canned/raw food.
-Dry food contains approximately 10% water, whereas canned or raw food contains approximately 70% water.
+Cats are designed to obtain most of their water through the food they eat.
+Dry food contains approximately 10% water, whereas canned or raw food contains approximately 70% water and most cats don't compensate by drinking more water.
 Avoid fish flavoured food.
 Feed a diet which increases the acidity of urine.
 There are special diets which are created to increase thirst.

 - Stone dissolving diets may be recommended.
 These are restricted in magnesium and acidifying.
 Stone dissolving diets only work with struvite stones.
 Unfortunately, long term use of an acidifying does carry some risks, one of which is the increased chances of developing calcium oxalate urolithiasis.